crpietschmann/portfolio/_imports/_posts/2008-05-15-aspnet_create_ajax_server_controls_using_the_scriptcontrol_base_class.markdown

     <span class="kwrd">public</span> <span class="kwrd">string</span> Name { get; set; }
 }</pre>

-<p>As you can see, the new code for the CustomScriptControl using this base class with custom attributes is much cleaner and easier to read. </p>
+As you can see, the new code for the CustomScriptControl using this base class with custom attributes is much cleaner and easier to read.

-<p>Here's the complete code for the ScriptControlBase, ScriptReferenceAttribute and ScriptControlPropertyAttribute objects:</p>
+Here's the complete code for the ScriptControlBase, ScriptReferenceAttribute and ScriptControlPropertyAttribute objects:

 <pre class="csharpcode"><span class="kwrd">using</span> System;
 <span class="kwrd">using</span> System.Collections.Generic;